ooni/spec/nettests/ts-023-tor.md

 For each resource, we determine whether it was working or not by checking its `failure` field.
 The ancillary data included helps to better understand the reason for failure.

+A future version of this specification will investigate into how to more precisely classify possible `obfs4` failures.

 ## Example output sample